oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk05, ch3, how is news made.md

   * emotion
     * take into account human interests that touch our emotions
   * prominence
-    * more prominent indivudlas are given more attention
+    * more prominent individuals are given more attention
   * proximity
     * concentrate on news that is of local interest; the closer to home the better
 * **news gathering**